redmanmale/gpx-studio/README.md

-This is my fork of the original gpx.studio site which was deprecated in 2024.
+This is my fork of the [original gpx.studio](https://github.com/gpxstudio/gpxstudio.github.io) which was deprecated in 2024.

 ## Run the code

 To play with the code locally:
-1. Get your own API token at [Mapbox](https://www.mapbox.com/) and put it in `res/config.json`
-1. Launch a local server in the root directory, for example using `python3 -m http.server`
+1. Launch a local server in the root directory, for example using `http-server -p 8000`
-1. *(Optional)* To test the software with a routing server:
+1. *(Optional)* To test the software with your own routing server:
     - download [BRouter](https://github.com/abrensch/brouter) and follow the instructions [here](https://github.com/abrensch/brouter#brouter-on-windowslinuxmac-os) on how to launch a local instance
     - change the URL of the routing server in `res/config.json`